roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-03 ****** byLifeisgood21© Jenny's eyes were closed and she was vibrating in pleasure with every movement of Vic's tongue.
+Jenny's eyes were closed and she was vibrating in pleasure with every movement of Vic's tongue.
 "Ohhhhh fuckkkk!"
 She moaned loudly when Vic hit her clit, "That's it lick my pussy!
 Ohhhh my gooodddd I am going to cum!"
 Jenny arched her back and ground her snatch into Vic's invading tongue.
 She grabbed a handful of chair cushion in one hand while the other grabbed Vic's hair and pulled her mouth harder against her snatch.

  I started fucking Vic harder from behind and pushed her forward into Jenny with each thrust.
 Vic was moaning louder and grunting in pleasure with each thrust.
 She tried to push back against me, but Jenny's hand held her still.